Ukraine says Russian missile attack kills 11 in eastern town

 “Saki airfield!
 All targets were hit!”
 Air Force commander Mykola Oleshchuk wrote on Telegram.

-Russian officials did not comment on the alleged attack, but Russia’s defence ministry said in the early hours of Saturday that it had successfully downed four Ukrainian missiles over the peninsula overnight.
+Russian officials did not comment on the alleged attack but Russia’s Defence Ministry said in the early hours of Saturday that it had successfully downed four Ukrainian missiles over the peninsula overnight.

 Later on Saturday, the ministry reported that its air defence forces had shot down six anti-ship missiles over the Black Sea.

-Ukraine has targeted Crimea, annexed by Russia in 2014, since the start of Moscow’s full-scale offensive in February 2022.
+Ukraine has targeted Crimea, annexed by Russia in 2014, since the start of Moscow’s full-scale invasion in February 2022.

 North Korean missiles?